Non Traditional International students who live on campus are a small group of people.

 - Make lasting friendships and experience cross-cultural exchange.

-- Practice positivity and develop character on your journey to earning a degree.
+- Practice positivity and develop a character on your journey to earning a degree.

 - Share your cultural perspective through student activism, such as hosting events, or starting initiatives to improve residence hall life.